dusk-network/dusk-protocol/consensus/chain-management/README.md

 The mechanism is based on the following observations:
  - Accepted blocks are the only potential "post-fork" blocks (i.e., the successor of a forking point), which can be replaced by a sibling (a block with the same parent).
  - Considering an Accepted block $B^A$, a successor of $B^A$ being voted implicitly proves that a subset of the provisioner set, namely the ones that voted for it, have accepted $B^A$ into their chain.
 In other words, any certificate for a successor of $B^A$ implicitly confirms $B^A$ is in the local chain of a subset of provisioners.
- - Since each committee is randomly extracted with [Deterministic Sortition][sort], it can be considered as a random sampling of the provisioner set.
+ - Since each committee is randomly extracted with [Deterministic Sortition][ds], it can be considered as a random sampling of the provisioner set.
  - Each block added on top of the Accepted block $B^A$ increases the size of the random sampling of provisioners that accepted $B^A$, reducing the probability that other provisioners are working on a competing fork.
  - Each round/iteration executed after $B^A$ decreases the probability of a competing sibling being received.
 In other words, each iteration implies a certain time elapsed during which the competing block should have been received if it existed.
  - While all blocks succeeding $B^A$ include Certificates confirming $B^A$, only Attested blocks can be safely accounted for.
 In fact, Accepted blocks could also be replaced, making it hard to decide which number of Certificates are enough to consider $B^A$ as Final.